microservices-api/kubernetes-microprofile-lab/README.md

     helm repo add incubator https://kubernetes-charts-incubator.storage.googleapis.com/
     helm install incubator/couchdb -f db_values.yaml --tls
     ```
-    Follow the instructions from the helm deployment to ensure the CouchDB Pods are up and running.
+    Follow the instructions from the helm deployment to ensure the CouchDB Pods are up and running (Only the `kubectl get pods ...` command, don't worry about the `kubectl exec ...` command)
 1. Deploy the microservice using the WebSphere Liberty Helm chart:
     ```bash
     cd ../application